wbmattis2/neon-field-replicator/README.md

 ### Copy a single field

-This tool can be used to create numbered copies of a single custom field until they reach the target number.
-The original 'prototype' custom field itself can be either numbered or not numbered.
-For example, "Twitter Handle" could be used to create "Twitter Handle 2", "Twitter Handle 3", etc.
+If you are replicating one field, then your field name should just your field marker (e.g. "Event") followed by the number 1, separated by a space ("Event 1").
+The copies created will include include the field marker followed by the incrementing numbers, separated by a space (e.g. "Event 2" "Event 3" etc.)

 ### Copy groups of fields

 This tool can be used to simulate master-detail relationships such as in the "Job Listing" example mentioned above, where the field marker ("Job Listing") and number preface a different detail in each of the prototype custom fields ("Title", "Countries", "Type", etc.).
 The format to follow when designing these prototypes is "[Field Marker] [Number] [Detail]", with spaces between each component (e.g. "Job Listing 1 Title").
-Omitting